ParagEkbote/ParagEkbote.github.io/src/Education & Work Experience.md

 **Key Contributions:**

-- Authored over five narrative reports that effectively explained business trends in Generative AI to stakeholders.
+- Authored over five comprehensive narrative reports that effectively communicated complex business trends in Generative AI to key stakeholders, facilitating informed strategic decision-making
-- Conducted comprehensive analyses of research papers, business reports and scholarly articles, extracting valuable insights to lead decision-making.
+- Conducted thorough analyses of research papers, industry reports, and scholarly articles, extracting actionable insights to guide organizational strategy and innovation initiatives
-- Led the development of “The Generative AI Stack”, producing a detailed, 20+ page guide designed to drive innovation in business usecases.
+- Led the development of "The Generative AI Stack", producing a detailed 20+ page technical guide designed to accelerate innovation in business applications and use cases
-- Actively participated in the GenAI Sprint, focusing on researching AI applications in the medical domain.
+- Actively participated in the GenAI Sprint initiative, specializing in research of AI applications within the medical domain, contributing to breakthrough insights in healthcare technology

----

-## **Courses** 📜

-- **Taking Python to Production: A Professional Onboarding Guide**
-- **Agile Fundamentals: Including Scrum & Kanban**
-- **Software Architecture & Design of Modern Large-Scale Systems**
-- **Understanding Quantum Computing**
-- **Git and GitHub**
+**Skills Developed:** Research analysis, technical writing, stakeholder communication, AI development, consulting

 ---